JuliaML/MLLabelUtils.jl/docs/api/interface.rst

    Checks is the given values in `vec` can be described as being produced by any possible instance of the given `type`.
-   In other word this function check if the labels in `vec` can be described as being consistent with the family of label-encodings specified by `type`.
+   In other word this function checks if the labels in `vec` can be described as being consistent with the family of label-encodings specified by `type`.
    This means that the check is much more tolerant concerning the